SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/05-Stash.md

 Jobs without large inputs or outputs are the easiest case to handle.
 If jobs have inputs and outputs that are smaller than ~1 gigabyte then the builtin HTCondor file transfer mechanims will work to handle transfers to and from the compute node.
-Input files can be specified using the =transfer_input_files= option in your submit file.
-Likewise output files and directions can be specified using =transfer_output_files=.
+Input files can be specified using the `transfer_input_files` option in your submit file.
+Likewise output files and directions can be specified using `transfer_output_files`.
 Once the input and output files are given to HTCondor, it will automatically transfer the input files to compute nodes when jobs are scheduled to run and then transfer the output after the job completes back to your submit node.